bluesky-social/statusphere-example-app/README.md

 ## Deploying

 In production, you will need a private key to sign OAuth tokens request.
-Use the following command to generate a new JWK (JSON Web Key):
+Use the following command to generate a new private key:

 ```sh
 ./bin/gen-jwk
 ```

-The generated key must be added to the environment variables (`.env` file) as `PRIVATE_KEY`.
+The generated key must be added to the environment variables (`.env` file) in `PRIVATE_KEYS`.

 ```env
 PRIVATE_KEYS='[{"kty":"EC","kid":"12",...}]'
 ```

+> [!NOTE] The `PRIVATE_KEYS` is an array of keys.
+Make sure to use single
+> quotes, and square brackets around the keys `PRIVATE_KEYS='[<key here>]'`.
+If
-Note that you can have multiple keys.
-Always add new keys at the beginning of the array, so that the first key is always the most recent one.
-When a key is removed, all associated sessions will be invalidated.
+> you generate multiple keys, add new keys at the beginning of the array, so
+> that the first key is always the most recent one.
+When a key is removed, all
+> associated sessions will be invalidated.

-Make sure to also set the `COOKIE_SECRET` in your environment variables (`.env` file), which is used to sign session cookies.
+Make sure to also set the `COOKIE_SECRET`, which is used to sign session cookies, in your environment variables (`.env` file).
 You can generate a random string for this:

 ```sh
 openssl rand -base64 33
 ```

 Finally, set the `PUBLIC_URL` to the URL where your app will be accessible.
-This is used for OAuth client ID and other configurations.
+This will allow the authorization servers to download the app's public keys.

 ```env
 PUBLIC_URL="https://your-app-url.com"